- Cholera is transmitted by ingestion of water or food contaminated with faeces/poop.

 - Is a social mobilization or health promotion programme in place?

-- Are rumours or is misinformation about cholera or acute watery diarrhoea spreading in the community?
+- Are there rumours or misinformation about cholera?
+What are the rumours?

 - Can people identify the signs and symptoms of dehydration?

 - Do people know how to make oral rehydration solution (ORS)?